smaurice101/readthedocs/docs/source/tmlbuilds.rst

     sys.dont_write_bytecode = True
     ######################################## USER CHOOSEN PARAMETERS ########################################
     default_args = {
-      'topic' : 'iot-preprocess-data',    # <<< *** Separate multiple topics by a comma - Viperviz will stream data from these topics to your browser
+      'topic' : 'iot-preprocess,iot-preprocess2',    # <<< *** Separate multiple topics by a comma - Viperviz will stream data from these topics to your browser
+      'dashboardhtml': 'dashboard.html', # <<< *** name of your dashboard html file  try: iot-failure-seneca.html
       'secure': '1',   # <<< *** 1=connection is encrypted, 0=no encryption
       'offset' : '-1',    # <<< *** -1 indicates to read from the last offset always
       'append' : '0',   # << ** Do not append new data in the browser